bbauska/JS-InterviewQuestions-JS/README.md

 36: Are you an emotional person?
 37: How do you make decisions?
 38: What are the most difficult decisions for you to make?
 39: When making a tough decision, how do you gather information?
 40: Tell me about a decision you made that did not turn out well.
 41: Are you able to make decisions quickly?
 42: Tell me about your favorite book or newspaper.
 43: If you could be rich or famous, which would you choose?
 44: If you could trade places with anyone for a week, who would it be and why?
-45: What would you say if I told you that just from glancing over your resume, I can already see three spelling mistakes?
+45: What would you say if I told you that just from glancing over your resume, I can already see
+    three spelling mistakes?
 46: Tell me about your worldview.
 47: What is the biggest mistake someone could make in an interview?
 48: If you won the $50m lottery, what would you do with the money?
 49: Is there ever a time when honesty isn't appropriate in the workplace?
 50: If you could travel anywhere in the world, where would it be?
 51: What would I find in your refrigerator right now?
 52: If you could play any sport professionally, what would it be and what aspect draws you to it?
 53: Who were the presidential and vice-presidential candidates in the recent elections?
-54: Explain X task in a few short sentences as you would to a second- grader.
+54: Explain X task in a few short sentences as you would to a second-grader.
 55: If you could compare yourself to any animal, what would it be?
 56: Who is your hero?
 57: Who would play you in the movie about your life?
 58: Name five people, alive or dead, that would be at your ideal dinner party.
 59: What is customer service?
 60: Tell me about a time when you went out of your way for a customer.
 61: How do you gain confidence from customers?
 62: Tell me about a time when a customer was upset or agitated – how did you handle the situation?
 63: When can you make an exception for a customer?
 64: What would you do in a situation where you were needed by both a customer and your boss?
 65: What is the most important aspect of customer service?
 66: Is it best to create low or high expectations for a customer?
 67: Why would your skills be a good match with X objective of our company?
 68: What do you think this job entails?
 69: Is there anything else about the job or company you'd like to know?
 70: Are you the best candidate for this position?